 Floating net pens may be used in the KMA to hold live, commercially caught salmon prior to processing.
-However, fishermen that choose to use a net pen to hold live salmon must obtain a permit at the Kodiak ADF&G office (5 AAC 18.392).
+However, commercial fishery participants who choose to use a net pen to hold live salmon must obtain a permit at the Kodiak ADF&G office (5 AAC 18.392).
 The permit will outline restrictions, conditions, and reporting requirements.
 It is the responsibility of the permit holder to obtain any additional licenses or permits that may be required.
-Any fishermen that wish to use a net pen should contact salmon management staff at the Kodiak Fish and Game office.
+Any fishery participants who wish to use a net pen should contact salmon management staff at the Kodiak ADF&G office.